idoweinstein/EC2GOOD/README.md

 }
 ```

-Response of sorted request also contains the `sort` attribute.
+Response of a sorted request also contains the `sort` attribute.

 Examples:
 - https://server-address/us-west-2/instances/